-Permission to re-enroll in a program must be obtained by all master's and doctoral students who have failed to enroll in at least one credit of course work for two or more consecutive semesters at George Mason University.
+Permission to re-enroll in a program must be obtained by all master's and doctoral degree students who have failed to enroll in at least 1 credit of course work for two or more consecutive semesters at Mason.
 A program may allow a student to petition to graduate under any catalog in effect while the student was enrolled.
-The final decision rests with the unit dean or director.
-Forms are available from the Office of the Registrar, 703-993-2441.
+All program components, including concentrations, must appear in the catalog for the year selected.
+The final decision as to catalog year rests with the unit dean or director.
+Forms are available from the Office of the Registrar at registrar.gmu.edu/forms.